Verify and claim your website URL

 If another authorised owner of the website in question verifies and claims the website URL successfully, you will lose the claim and will be notified by email.
 We'll let you know who the clashing account is (you can also find this information in your Google Webmaster tools account) in order for you to resolve the situation yourself, where possible.
 If unsuccessful, you can choose either to verify and claim a different URL or contact us.

 If you lose your 'verified' status in Google Webmaster Tools, you will lose the claim.
 You can lose the 'verified' status because the identifying Meta tag or HTML file has been removed from the website.
-If you've lost your 'verified' status in Google Webmaster tools, you will need to verify and claim your website URL again.
+If you've lost your 'verified' status in Google Webmaster tools, you will need to follow the steps above to verify and claim your website URL again.

 Multi-client accounts allow merchants to submit items for more than one website domain.
 Learn more.